 The Thread Commissioner serves to authenticate a user (external Commissioner) or a Thread device onto the Thread network.
-After authentication, the Commissioner instructs the Border Router to transfer Thread network credentials, such as the master key, to the device directly.
+After authentication, the Commissioner instructs the Border Router to transfer Thread network credentials, such as the network key, to the device directly.

 This is an example of in-band commissioning, where Thread network credentials are transferred between devices over the radio.

 This guide details how to commission an OpenThread device onto a network created and managed by the OTBR Web GUI, using one of the following external Commissioners:

 To learn how to commission without an external Commissioner, see Thread Commissioning.